1. Sustainability TOP

 Isuzu Supply Chain

-Isuzu chooses its Business Partners according to a fair and equitable selection process regardless of whether they are based in Japan or overseas.
+Isuzu chooses its business partners according to a fair and equitable selection process regardless of whether they are based in Japan or overseas.
 Starting in 2023, we have incorporated sustainability assessments into our business partner selection process.
 We are engaged in purchasing activities aimed at mutual prosperity with our business partners and are implementing similar initiatives at our global procurement bases to strengthen Isuzu's competitiveness.
-Isuzu in Japan have a total of 675 domestic and overseas business partners.
+Isuzu in Japan has a total of 671 domestic and overseas business partners.
 About 90% of these partners are based in Japan.
 In terms of transaction amount, the procurement of vehicle and engine parts makes up about 80% of the total.

 Main Global Supply Hubs